RebeccaClarkson/NeuroSpyke/README.md

             response_properties=response_properties)
     df1 = query1.run()
 ```
-Query 2 examines hyperpolarization-related properties, in this case with a current duration of .12 seconds and a very large hyperpolarizing current injection (-400 pA).
-This query calculates the rebound time constant of the average response meeting these criteria, indicated by using "calculated_cell_properties."
+Query 2 examines a hyperpolarization-related property, with criteria set as having a .12 second current injection and -400 pA current injection amplitude.
+This query calculates the rebound time constant of the average of all responses meeting these criteria, indicated by using "calculated_cell_properties."
 ```python
     # Query 2
     response_criteria = {'curr_duration': .12, 'curr_amplitude': -400}